algosup/2023-2024-project-2-x86-retrogaming-team-3/Documents/Research.md

 6. Type `mount c ~\Assembly` to mount the folder.
 7. Type `c:` to go to the folder.
 8. Type `hello` to run the program.

-### IDE

-SASM is an open source cross-platform IDE that allows us to write, compile and run assembly code.
-It is available for Windows, Linux and Mac OS.

-#### Windows Installation

 ### Exercices